Meet the U25s

 Henry Waldern

-Henry first began shooting Fullbore in 2018 as part of Charterhouse CCF and has taken part in every Imperial Meeting since.
-After school he moved on to captain Exeter University Rifle Club, where he has just finished his bachelor’s degree in Physics and will be staying on for a Masters in Financial Mathematics.
+After school, he moved on to captain Exeter University Rifle Club, where he has just graduated with a bachelor’s degree in Physics and is now staying on for a Masters in Financial Mathematics.

-He has enjoyed a steep learning curve over the last 5 years, representing England in the Lawrence and National Matches along the way.
+This will be Henry’s first tour as both a team member and Adjutant, and hopes to put his experiences from individual and University shooting to good use.
+He has enjoyed a steep learning curve over the last five years, representing England in the National Match twice along the way.
 He hopes to build on his success for the future, beginning with the World Championships in 2024.

 Squad